-- If you are ill or have symptoms, stay at home. - Schedule your tee-time in the manner prescribed by the club you are paying at.
-Under no circumstances should you arrive at the club without booking in advance. - Ensure that your group size is no greater than that allowed by your club. - Ensure that you have sufficient numbers of golf balls, markers, tees to avoid having to exchange equipment with others. - Wash your hands and your golf equipment before you leave home. - Aim to arrive at the club no more than 15 minutes prior to play. - Travel to the golf course on your own or with members of your own household only. - Park your car in such a way as to facilitate physical distancing. - Observe physical distancing rules at all times following your arrival at the club. - If necessary, retrieve your clubs, shoes and other equipment from your locker. - Change your shoes in the car park. - Warm-up alone.
+- If you are ill or have symptoms, stay at home. - Schedule your tee-time in the manner prescribed by the club you are playing at.
+Under no circumstances should you arrive at the club without booking in advance. - Ensure that your group size is no greater than that allowed by your club. - Ensure that you have sufficient numbers of golf balls, markers, tees to avoid having to exchange equipment with others. - Wash your hands and your golf equipment before you leave home. - Aim to arrive at the Practice Area, if open at your club, no more than 15 minutes prior to play. - It is recommended that, wherever possible, you travel to and from the golf course on your own or with members of your own household only. - Park your car in such a way as to facilitate physical distancing. - Observe physical distancing rules at all times following your arrival at the club. - If necessary, retrieve your clubs, shoes and other equipment from your locker. - Change your shoes in the car park. - Warm-up alone.
 Observe physical distancing rules on practice range and on the practice putting green.
 If your club has taken the decision to close practice facilities, this must be strictly adhered to. - Avoid holing out on practice putting green, putt to a tee-peg instead.